Kitware/ParaView/Documentation/dev/build.md

 ## Debugging facilities

 ParaView's build is fairly complicated, so a few debugging facilities are provided.

+### General CMake

+CMake provides the `--trace-expand` flag which causes CMake to log all commands that it executes with variables expanded.
+This can help to trace logic and data through the configure step.

+Debugging `Find` modules can be done using the `--debug-find` flag (introduced in CMake 3.17) to determine what CMake's `find_` commands are doing.

+### VTK Modules

 VTK's module system debugging facilities may be controlled by using the following flags:

   * `ParaView_DEBUG_MODULE` (default `OFF`): If enabled, debugging is enabled.
     Specific portions of the module system may be debugged using the other